-- Persons who have worked for 5 consecutive years or more with work permits (which can now include spousal/dependant permits) and who currently hold a valid work (or spousa - Persons who have worked for 5 consecutive years or more and currently hold a Work Authorisation/Working Visa issued under the Work Authorisation/ Working Visa Scheme.
+Persons who have worked for 5 consecutive years or more with work permits (which can now include spousal/dependant permits) and who currently hold a valid work (or spousal/dependant) permit or

+Persons who have worked for 5 consecutive years or more and currently hold a Work Authorisation/Working Visa issued under the Work Authorisation/ Working Visa Scheme.

-The two categories of persons above and who have been working lawfully during that time will be exempted from the requirement to hold a work permit on the next renewal of thei who are still in employment and to those with a work permit who, having completed 5 years work, have since been made redundant.
+The two categories of persons above and who have been working lawfully during that time will be exempted from the requirement to hold a work permit on the next renewal of their immigration registration.
+This applies equally to those who are still in employment and to those with a work permit who, having completed 5 years work, have since been made redundant.
 Certain conditions will apply.